 Today study designs and statistical methods have never been more varied or more complex.
 Yet, one of the central questions when designing your study remains the same.
 What is the appropriate sample size for my study?

-At nQuery we have spent over 20 years adding over 200 individual sample size tables to make sure that no matter what choice you make when designing your study, you can answer that question.
+At nQuery we have spent over 20 years adding hundreds of individual sample size tables to make sure that no matter what choice you make when designing your study, you can answer that question.
 So whether you're planning to do a simple t-test analysis, you want to undertake a complex simulation of a survival study when planning it, or you wish to take advantage of interim monitoring in a group sequential design.
-You can be confident that nQuery will provide you the tool you need to find the sample size for your study.
+You can be confident that our sample size software will provide you with all the statistical tools you need to find the sample size for your study.

 In nQuery finding the appropriate sample size method for your study is easy.
-Simply go to select test design and goal window on select the relevant options for your study and they'll appear below.
+Simply go to select test design and goal window and select the relevant options for your study.
+All your options will now appear below.
 So whether selecting the type of data which would be analyzed, the number of groups being compared or the type of analysis being conducted, finding the sample size method for your study is an easy task.
 You can also use the search bar to search for the table name that's appropriate for your study.

 After you've completed your sample size determination, nQuery provides a number of powerful options for you to further explore your results.
 One of these options is the plotting features.
 The two most commonly used plots are the power versus sample size plot and the plot user selected rows plot.
 The power versus sample size plot allows you to quickly and automatically see what the effect of changing sample size will be on the power in one or more columns.
 This then creates an interactive plot where you can get a deeper understanding of the effect of varying the sample size would have.